PROJEKTM1C/JSCalc/README.md

-### JSCalc
+#### JSCalc

-- You Have To Program Logic For a Calculator App in JS.
-- Front End Has Been Already Provided To You, You Just Have To Program Logic For The App.
+- This is The Frontend
-- No Youtube/Google.
-Use Your Own Head.
+- Apply Your Own Logic In app.js